whatmakeart/whatmakeart.github.io/content/courses/reproducibility/2025-spring/10-rephotography-critique-zine-intro/10-07-zine-assignment.md

 - Paper that has been screen printed cannot be sent through the laser printers.
 - Laser printers cannot print a full bleed to the edge of the paper.
-- Make sure to print more copies than you need to accomodate loss and mistakes in the process
+- Make sure to print more copies than you need to accommodate loss and mistakes in the process
 - The paper does not need to be white.
-Multicolord paper is available in the print studios.
+Multi-colord paper is available in the print studios.

-Efficient use of classtime allows for the completion of the screen printing process in class.
-Additional printing time is available during open studio hours in the printshop.
+Efficient use of class time allows for the completion of the screen printing process in class.
+Additional printing time is available during open studio hours in the print shop.

 ## Assignment Readings